sthakur369/instagram-saved-library-app/README.md

 ![Instagram Saved Library — searchable saved posts, Reels, collections and music](public/screenshots/1.png)

-## If you're deleting Instagram, start here

-You may want to leave Instagram because you are tired of the scrolling, the distraction, or simply do not want to use it anymore.

-But then you remember:

-**“What happens to all the posts and Reels I saved?”**
+## Why this exists

+Maybe you want to **delete Instagram**.

+But you have years of saved posts and Reels: recipes, workouts, tutorials, travel ideas, design inspiration, products, references, and things you planned to come back to.

-You request your Instagram data.
+So you request your **Instagram data export**.

-Then you open the download and find **HTML files, text and links** instead of a normal gallery.
+Then you open it and find **HTML files, text and links**.

-**That's exactly what this app is for.**
+Where is the visual gallery?
+Where are your collections?
+How do you search thousands of saves?

+**Instagram Saved Library is the missing step between the Instagram export and a usable archive.**

-It takes the saved-content data from your Instagram export and turns it into a **visual, searchable library** you can keep on your own computer.
+It reads your exported saved data and turns it into a visual library you can browse, search and revisit on your computer.

-> **Instagram export → this app → your saved library.**
+> **Export from Instagram → Open with this app → Browse your saved library.**

 ---

+## What you get

+- 🎬 **Saved Reels & videos** — open saved Reels and video posts from your library
+- 🖼️ **Visual saved-post gallery** — see your saved content instead of browsing raw HTML
+- 🔍 **Search Instagram saves** — search captions, `@creators`, and `#hashtags`
+- 📁 **Saved collections** — browse the collections you created on Instagram
+- 🎵 **Saved music** — see saved music with Spotify and YouTube search links
+- ⚡ **Large libraries** — designed to handle 10,000+ saved posts
+- 🔎 **Quick View** — open a focused view and navigate with `←` `→` `Esc`
+- 🔒 **Local & private** — your exported data stays on your computer

+---

-## You do NOT need to be technical
+## You don't need to be technical

+If you can download a ZIP file, open a folder and double-click a file, you can use this app.

-You do not need to know:
+You don't need to know:

 - Python
 - coding